vishalzanzrukia/network-puzzle/README.md

 This repository contains a solution for above problem which helps to create network where we can connect nodes and query whether two nodes are connected or not.
 Hope this helps :)

+## How to use?

+I have written couple of test cases in this class `NetworkTest.java` so you will get better idea, you may fork the repo and play yourself around it to test and suggest me suggestions/bugs via pull request!
+Happy Coding :)